luketownsend1/RevDB/README.md

 3. Run `chmod -x ~/RevDB/RevDB.sh`.
 This will make the script an executable.
 4. The repository should've cloned to your home directory.
 Navigate there with a file manager of your choosing and move `RevDB.desktop` to the desktop or another easily accessible directory.
 5. When wanting to use RevDB, run `RevDB.desktop`.
 This will automatically start the script in your default terminal.

+## Troubleshooting
+If you're having trouble on Windows, please submit an issue and I'll get to it as soon as I can.
+I'm running Linux currently, so I would have to be on Windows to debug the batch file.